backstage/backstage/plugins/azure-devops-backend/api-report.md

 import { TeamMember } from '@backstage/plugin-azure-devops-common';
 import { WebApi } from 'azure-devops-node-api';

-// Warning: (ae-missing-release-tag) "AzureDevOpsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class AzureDevOpsApi {
   constructor(logger: Logger, webApi: WebApi);